andreaspts/DRL_Reacher_Project/report.md

 3.b.
 We compute the expected Q-value from the local critic network from the current state and action.
 From the expected Q-value and the target Q-value we gain the Temporal Difference error.

 3.c.
-Using this info from all tuples, we obtain the mean squared error which is minimized through gradient descent leading to an update of the weights of the target critic network.
+Using this info from all tuples, we obtain the mean squared error which is minimized through gradient descent leading to an update of the weights of the critic network.
 For this we use the MSELoss loss function (aka L2 loss function) and an Adam optimizer.
 The latter is also fed with the learning rate determining the speed of the gradient descent.

 3.d.
 With this we are ready to update the actor policy via gradient ascent.
 For this a new action is obtained by plugging the state `s` into the local actor network.
 Then Q-values are obtained by plugging the new action and `s` into the local critic network.
 With this we obtain the actor loss function `J` which is to be maximized thereafter.
 We observe that in the pseudo-code the chain rule is applied.
 In the code, one simply performs the update of the actor via